billdueber/awesome_library_solr_configuration/README.md

-# Aggregated Library Solr Configs
+# Awesome Library Solr Configuration

 Library bibliographic data (via MARC or whatever) offer a strange set of characteristics -- some great, granular information, some important atrributes thrown willy-nilly into free-text fields, standards that have changed